xakur/soppusite/_posts/2023-08-02-why-you-shouldnt-discount-your-achievements.md

 It’s your own breakthrough that matters the most.
 This occurs at various points in our lives as we continue to improve ourselves.
 From one breakthrough to the other.
 Instead of thinking about what you fall short of as compared to others, think about your **personal achievements and breakthroughs** – what you had failed to do in the past, but are able to do now.
 You shouldn’t be thinking about how much you’ve completed according to the success of someone else.

-## Every achievement, whether big or small, contributes to our final goal
+## Every achievement, whether big or small, contributes to your final goal

 I do look up to several people and have a high expectation of myself.
 I think it’s fine to have our own standards.
 It’s a matter of personal preference.
 Ideally, we should maintain a balance in everything.
 We can aim higher and not settle for anything less, but we should not be overly critical of ourselves too.
 We need to remember that it is our personal breakthrough that matters the most and we should recognize every personal achievement, whether big or small.